Treatment Effect Bias from Sample Snooping: Blinding Outcomes is Neither Necessary nor Sufficient: Analytical comparisons of blinded and snooping bias

 \subsection{Analysts with imperfect knowledge of $E(\mathbf{Y}|\mathbf{X},\mathbf{A})$}

-In this section we relax assumption that analysts know the conditional expectation function $E(\mathbf{Y}|\mathbf{X},\mathbf{A})$ exactly, and instead assume that they know only a rough approximation.
-For example, analysts with domain expertise may have partial knowledge of the data generating process.
-Alternatively, as discussed in Section \ref{subsec:Problem-statement:-comparing}, analysts may learn such knowledge via sample splitting.
-Specifically, an analyst may split the sample into two independent partitions, use the first partition to learn $E(\mathbf{Y}|\mathbf{X},\mathbf{A})$, and use the second partition (of size $n$) to estimate $\Delta$ with a blinded procedure.
-We will see below that Theorem \ref{thm:signal-fitting} can be extended to describe bias of analysts who follow such an approach.
+In this section we relax assumption that analysts know the conditional expectation function $\mu(\mathbf{X},\mathbf{A})=E(\mathbf{Y}|\mathbf{X},\mathbf{A})$ exactly, and instead assume that they know only a rough approximation denoted by $\hat{\mu}$.
+We will refer to blinded analysts who base their decisions on the imperfect proxy function $\hat{\mu}$ as \emph{misinformed.} The approximation $\hat{\mu}$ can be determined from an pilot study, from consultations with domain experts, or from a sample splitting procedure (see Section \ref{subsec:Problem-statement:-comparing}).
+We will see below that Theorems \ref{thm:signal-fitting} \& \ref{thm:noise-mix} can be extended to describe bias of misinformed analysts, and that degree to which such analysts can produce bias depends on the fidelity of the approximation $\hat{\mu}$.